kiberStender/fpPHP/README.md

 }
 ```

 This function will return an Either[Bar, String].
 And if you in any case missed PDO I simulated a Scala implicit there.
 The withConnection function requires a function that has one paremeter.
-The PDO, but the as_ function returns a function that has only one parameter.
-The PDO so without this caveat we would need to write like that:
+The PDO, but the as_ function returns a function that has only one parameter: The PDO.
+So without this caveat we would need to write like that:

 ```php
   FDB::db()->withConnection(function(PDO $pdo){